krnrnee/pebble-primetime/README.md

 - Initial release

 Version 1.2
-- Now with choice of light or dark screen
+- Added choice of light or dark screen
 - Added vibration on disconnection from Bluetooth
 - Added settings and settings configuration page (via phone only)
   - Show/Hide Battery Indicator